vnnyx/rekadigital-tech-test/README.md

 - Redis for caching
 - Golang ozzo-validator
 - Gomock for mock generator
-- Docker and kubernetes untuk deployment
+- Docker and kubernetes for deployment

 ## Design Pattern